christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.6\textwidth]{images/pacelc.pdf}
+  \includegraphics[width=0.9\textwidth]{images/pacelc.pdf}
-  \caption{Illustration of the PACELC theorem, showcasing the trade-offs in the case of partitioning and also in the absence of network partitioning}
+  \caption[Illustration of the PACELC theorem]{Illustration of the PACELC theorem, showcasing the trade-offs in the case of partitioning and also in the absence of network partitioning}
   \label{fig:pacelc}
 \end{figure}